 Migration steps

-1. Install via the dotnet tool or pull the Docker image.
+Install via the dotnet tool (dotnet tool install -g Rnwood.Smtp4dev) or pull the rnwood/smtp4dev Docker image.

-2. Point your app SMTP at the smtp4dev port (default 25).
+Point your app SMTP at the smtp4dev capture port (default 25).

 Not for: smtp4dev is the wrong choice when your real need is inbox-placement scoring or team-managed sandboxes; GlockApps and Mailtrap cover those.

-GlockApps focuses on a different problem: not catching dev email, but measuring whether production sends land in inbox versus spam across major ISPs (Gmail, Outlook, Yahoo, AOL, ProtonMail).
-The seedlist test sends your message to real-but-monitored addresses and reports placement.
-Free gives 3 tests per month; Essential at $59 covers 10 tests plus DMARC analyzer and reputation monitoring; Premium at $119 adds API access and 25 tests.
+GlockApps solves a different problem from the rest of the picks.
+Not catching dev email, but measuring whether production sends land in inbox versus spam across Gmail, Outlook, Yahoo, AOL, and ProtonMail.
+The seedlist test sends your message to real-but-monitored addresses and reports placement by ISP.
+DMARC analyzer, IP and domain reputation monitoring, and uptime checks are bundled.

 Strengths